 In these repeated measures analyses, the analysis includes multiple observations for each student, and the dependent variable includes data from all time points.
-For example, students are observed in two or more periods (at least one pre-intervention and one post-intervention), and the analysis includes multiple observations for each student, one at each point in time.
-These include difference-in-differences analyses, comparative interrupted time series analyses, and most growth curve models.
-To be eligible for review as a group design study, the study must measure the effect of the intervention by comparing exclusive intervention and comparison groups, meaning that a subject can belong to only a single group.
-Analyses in which the same subject is analyzed as a member of both the intervention and comparison groups at different times are not eligible for review.
+For example, students are observed in two or more periods, at least one preintervention and one postintervention, and the analysis includes multiple observations for each student, one at each point in time.
+These include difference-in-differences analyses, comparative interrupted time-series analyses, and most growth curve models.
+To be eligible for review as a group design study, the study must measure the effect of the intervention by comparing exclusive intervention and comparison groups, meaning that a subject can belong to only a single group at each point in time.
+Analyses in which the same subject is analyzed as a member of both the intervention and comparison groups at different times are not eligible for review unless there are distinct intervention and comparison groups at each time period after baseline.
 For example, consider a study of an intervention that is provided to students in group A during period 1 and to students in group B during period 2.
-Students in groups A and B receive the comparison condition when not receiving the intervention.
-If the authors examined the impact of the intervention separately in each period by comparing students who received the intervention in that period with the distinct group of students who did not, this study would be eligible for review as a group design study.
-However, if the authors examined the impact of the intervention separately for each group of students by comparing pre-intervention outcomes with post-intervention outcomes, this study would be ineligible for review as a group design study.
-When the analysis of such a study does not provide an impact estimate comparing exclusive intervention and comparison groups, the WWC will request means and standard deviations for the exclusive groups from study authors.
+Students in groups A and B receive the comparison condition when not receiving the